roots/docs/docs/trellis/master/local-development.md

 ---

 # Local Development
 Development environments are handled by [Vagrant](https://www.vagrantup.com/) in Trellis.
-For other options, see [below](#other-none-vagrant-options)
+For other options, see [below](#other-non-vagrant-options).

 ## Vagrant
-Trellis' `Vagrantfile` automatically uses the Ansible provisioner to run the `dev.yml` playbook and you'll get a virtual machine running your WordPress site.
+Trellis integrates with Vagrant to automatically run the [Ansible provisioner](https://www.vagrantup.com/docs/provisioning/ansible) via the default [`Vagrantfile`](https://github.com/roots/trellis/blob/master/Vagrantfile).
+Provisioning in development uses the `dev.yml` Ansible playbook to create a Vagrant virtual machine running your WordPress site.

+Follow these steps to get a development server running:
 1. Configure your site(s) based on the [WordPress Sites docs](wordpress-sites.md) and read the [development specific](wordpress-sites.md#development) ones.
 2. Make sure you've edited both `group_vars/development/wordpress_sites.yml` and `group_vars/development/vault.yml`.
 3. Optionally configure the IP address at the top of the `vagrant.default.yml` to allow for multiple boxes to be run concurrently (default is `192.168.56.5`).